-- " High degree of linkage to originator: Besides acting as servicer, Santander holds the accounts receiving the pool collections and holding the reserve fund (commingling risk).
+- High degree of linkage to the originator: Besides acting as servicer, Santander holds the accounts receiving the pool collections and holding the reserve fund (commingling risk).
 It is also the liquidity line provider.
 Different triggers have been put in place in the deal to protect it against the different risks derived from this strong linkage.
-This feature has been taken into account in our analysis - as more fully explained in "Treatment of Concerns". - " Exposure to real estate: Around 17.2% of the portfolio is exposed to the Construction and Building sector (according to Moody's industry classification).
-This feature has been taken into account in Moody's quantitative analysis - as more fully explained in the "Treatment of Concerns" section. - " Restructured loans and credit lines: 10.3% of the portfolio corresponds to restructured loans and credit lines.
-This risk was treated in Moody's quantitative analysis - as further explained in "Treatment of Concerns". - " Complex Structure: The daily acquisition of new draw-downs of the securitised credit lines (until their maturity date) increase the structural complexity of the transaction.
-This feature has been taken into account in Moody's analysis - as more fully explained in "Treatment of Concerns". - Interest rate risk: 80.61% of the pool balance consist of floating rate loans and 19.39% fixed rate loans, whereas the notes are floating liabilities.
+This feature has been taken into account in our analysis - as more fully explained in "Treatment of Concerns". - Exposure to real estate: Around 21.7% of the portfolio is exposed to the Construction and Building sector (according to Moody's industry classification).
+This feature has been taken into account in Moody's quantitative analysis - as more fully explained in the "Treatment of Concerns" section. - Restructured loans and credit lines: 10.6% of the portfolio corresponds to restructured loans and credit lines.
+This risk was treated in Moody's quantitative analysis - as further explained in "Treatment of Concerns". - Complex Structure: The daily acquisition of new drawdowns of the securitised credit lines (until their maturity date) increase the structural complexity of the transaction.
+This feature has been taken into account in Moody's analysis - as more fully explained in "Treatment of Concerns". - Interest rate risk: 75.4% of the pool balance consist of floating rate loans and 24.6% fixed rate loans, whereas the notes are floating liabilities.
 Therefore, the structure is exposed to interest rate and basis risk as the transaction is not protected by an interest rate swap.
-This feature has been taken into account in our analysis as described in the section "Structure, Legal Aspects and Associated Risks". - " Bullet credits: Around 28.22% of the portfolio is bullet (9.55% corresponds to standard loans).
-This risk was treated in Moody's quantitative analysis - as further explained in "Treatment of Concerns".

-Sovereign risk: The Spanish country ceiling is currently A1, which signifies the maximum rating that we will assign to a domestic issuer, including structured finance transactions backed by Spanish receivables.
-We have taken this into account in our quantitative analysis, as further explained under "Treatment of Concerns."
+This feature has been taken into account in our analysis as described in the section "Structure, Legal Aspects and Associated Risks". - Bullet credits: 29.85% of the portfolio is bullet (12% corresponds to standard loans).
+This risk was treated in Moody's quantitative analysis as further explained in "Treatment of Concerns". - Sovereign risk: The Spanish country ceiling is currently Aa2, which signifies the maximum rating that we will assign to a domestic issuer, including structured finance transactions backed by Spanish receivables (for additional details see "Treatment of Concerns" section below).